What is Malbec Wine? It’s a full-bodied red

 Malbec Wine Taste

-FRANCE: While Argentine Malbec is fruit forward, France is quite the opposite.
-Malbec from the Cahors region is, at first, leathery with flavors of tart currant, black plum and savory bitterness often described as green.
-French Malbecs, from the Loire and Cahors, have higher acidity which attributes to flavors described as black pepper and spice.
+FRANCE: While Argentine Malbec is fruit forward, Malbec from France is quite the opposite.
+From the Cahors region, it is leathery, with flavors of tart currant, black plum, and savory bitterness often described as green at the start.
+French Malbecs, from the Loire and Cahors, have higher acidity, which attributes to flavors described as black pepper and spice.
 Because of their moderate tannin and acidity with lower alcohol, French Malbec wines tend to age longer.

 A lil’ Malbec Wine History